Affiliate comparison · Updated July 2026

 | Self-serve entry bar | Referral instant; affiliate reviewed (audience expected) | Affiliate path low bar (KYC account) |

-| How your tier is set | Rolling, by referred-trader volume | Rolling, by referred-trader volume |
+| How your rate is set | Commission Evaluation Program, by referred-trader volume | Monthly assessment, by invitee volume and count |

 | Sub-broker / top fixed band | Reviewed channel | Reviewed sub-broker |

-| Settlement | Regular, shareable as rebate | Weekly, USDT (via channel) |
+| Settlement | Regular, shareable as rebate | USDT, in the official dashboard (via channel) |

 | Structure | Single-tier | Single-tier |